Kati Thanda–Lake Eyre

-Lake Eyre (/ɛər/ AIR), officially known as Kati Thanda–Lake Eyre, is an endorheic lake in the east-central part of the Far North region of South Australia, some 700 km (435 mi) north of Adelaide.
-It is the largest ephemeral endorheic lake on the Australian continent, covering over 9,000 km^{2} (3,500 sq mi).
-The shallow lake is the depocentre of the vast endorheic Lake Eyre basin, and contains the lowest natural point in Australia, at approximately 15 m (49 ft) below sea level.
+Lake Eyre (/ɛər/ AIR), officially known as Kati Thanda–Lake Eyre, is an endorheic lake in the east-central part of the Far North region of South Australia, some 700 km north of Adelaide.
+It is the largest ephemeral endorheic lake on the Australian continent, covering over 9,000 km2.
+The shallow lake is the depocentre of the vast endorheic Lake Eyre basin, and contains the lowest natural point in Australia, at approximately 15 m below sea level.
 The lake is most often empty, filling mostly when flooding occurs upstream in Channel Country, but almost always partially.
 On the rare occasions that it fills completely (only three times between 1860 and 2025), it is the largest lake in Australia, covering an area of up to 9500 km2.
 When the lake is full, it has the same salinity as seawater, but becomes hypersaline as the lake dries up and the water evaporates.
 To the north of the lake is the Simpson Desert.

 The lake was named in honour of Edward John Eyre, the first European to see it in 1840.
-It was officially renamed in December 2012 to include its Aboriginal Arabana name, Kati Thanda, in accordance with a policy of dual naming.
+It was officially renamed in December 2012 to include its Aboriginal name in the Arabana language, Kati Thanda, in accordance with a policy of dual naming.
 The native title over most of the lake and surrounding region is held by the Arabana people, with the eastern portion allocated to the Dieri people.

 The lake is one of the most important sites for waterbirds in Australia, and was the location of several attempts at creating a land speed record in the 1960s.
+The lake is covered by two protected areas: the Elliot Price Conservation Park (a small area, gazetted 1967) and the much larger Kati Thanda–Lake Eyre National Park surrounding it (gazetted 1985).
+When it was declared a national park, covering an area of 13488.37 km2, restrictions were put on the activities of visitors to the park, including swimming, boating, off-track driving, and landing aircraft.